As fears of a coming marijuana shortage mount in the medical cannabis community, state leaders say there is little cause for concern.

 Trujillo predicted the shortage based on what she called the “Krispy Kreme Effect.”
 When a highly anticipated business opens its doors in a new area, a massive spike in demand fueled by popular interest will lead to long lines and shortages.
 The RLD has reportedly met with regulators in other states that have legalized marijuana and found that shortages were ubiquitous among them, and states often run out of cannabis on the first day of sales.

 But Trujillo told reporters that the potential for shortages isn’t an apocalypse scenario for weed consumers.
-According to the Santa Fe New Mexican, Trujillo said, “Just like with Krispy Kreme—where they make more doughnuts the next day or hour after [the initial surge]—we think there will be enough cannabis in the pipeline that there will be enough for the demand.”
+According to the Santa Fe New Mexican, Trujillo said, “Just like with Krispy Kreme—where they make more doughnuts the next day or hour after—we think there will be enough cannabis in the pipeline that there will be enough for the demand.”

 Some producers are still concerned, though.
 The Cannabis Control Division (CCD) sent a letter to medical cannabis producers earlier this year stating that the Cannabis Regulation Act barred it from accepting applications for new production facilities until regulations were finalized.